|

 | | Weekly : | | Daily : Move cursor over the icon to see details.

-Medium-term trend: [See CVS medium-term trend chart] A medium-term uptrend had started on July 24, 2025 at 58.50 and reached 79.20 on October 3, 2025.
-CVS gained -20.70 points, or -35.38%, in 10 weeks.
+Medium-term trend: [See CVS medium-term trend chart] A medium-term uptrend had started on December 4, 2025 at 74.14 and reached 81.76 on January 6, 2026.
+CVS gained -7.62 points, or -10.28%, in 4 weeks.
 The chart has formed a Rising Wedge chart pattern.
-The trend support level is at 76.41 and resistance is at 79.45.
-A Rising Wage is a triangle formation with a noticeable slant to the upside.
-It represents the loss of an upside momentum on each successive high and has a bearish bias.
-The Rising wedge usually marks a reversal in an uptrend.
-In a downtrend a rising wedge is considered to be a continuation pattern.
-Use the following link to access a Rising Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Rising Wedge pattern in a medium-term trend.
+The uptrend support line (81.10) is broken.
+A broken support is considered to be a long-term bearish signal.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with broken trend support in a medium-term trend.

 | |